DuckDivers/dd-cf7-constant-contact-v3/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This will connect Contact form 7 and Constant Contact using the Constant Contact API V3.
 Requires an API Key and Secret for functionality to work.
 Allows use of checkbox, all lists, and updates existing records.

 == Description ==

 This is an advanced Constant Contact to Contact Form 7 Connector.
 This plug-in will allow you to make a connection to Constant Contact's API using OAUTH protocol.
 Retrieve all of your contact lists, and allow users to sign up for a single list, or multiple lists.
-This will update exsting contacts in your Constant Contact list, or add new if they don't exist.
-Allows you to push basic contact fields, including
+This will update existing contacts in your Constant Contact list, or add new if they don't exist.
+In addition to adding or updating E-Mail addresses of contacts in your list, this will also allow you to push basic contact fields, including:

 *   First Name
 *   Last Name
-*   Birthday
-*   Company Name
-*   Address Information including Country
+*   Full Address Information including Country

+Some uses for this plugin would be to add an optional checkbox to a regular contact form where users can subscribe to a single or multiple CTCT lists.
+You could also include this with a product registration form, or pretty much make every form on your website a possibility for users to subscribe to your Constant Contact Lists.

 There will be a pro version available that can connect with any available Constant Contact field, including custom fields that you've defined in your Constant Contact account.

+Complete instructions can be found [How to create an API Key and Token](https://www.duckdiverllc.com/how-to-create-a-constant-contact-api-key/) and here [How to set up this plugin](https://www.duckdiverllc.com/connecting-constant-contact-and-contact-form-7/).

 == Installation ==